ravivyas84/go-blog/posts/hey-com-the-craft-of-simplicity-and-opinions.md

 ---

 I got access to hey.com yesterday.
-I went from meh another service to “oh shit I got it”, biases are so hard to beat.
+I went from meh another service to “oh shit I got it", biases are so hard to beat.
 Now to the product.

 ## Product Craft